|About Discovery Education|

 - Helping teachers and pupils achieve their highest potential as individuals

-Espresso Coding is a brand new service from Espresso Education that teaches Year 1 - 6 pupils to code and make their own apps to share with their friends and parents.
+Espresso Coding is a brand new service from Discovery Education that teaches Year 1 - 6 pupils to code and make their own apps to share with their friends and parents.
 This powerful yet simple tool includes a Scheme of Work that allows schools to easily deliver this new area of the 2014 Computing curriculum.

 About us: Company history